edwin0cheng/recast-detour/README.md

-# A simplified (detour only) rust binding for Recast & Detour library
+# recast-detour-rs

-## This project do not and will not be a full function Recast & Detour library.
+### This project do not and will not be a full function Recast & Detour library.

 This project do the followings things